 The ACD may, at its discretion, make a charge on the switching of Shares.
 The charge will not exceed any excess of the preliminary charge applicable to the Shares being acquired over the preliminary charge applicable to the Shares being switched.
 If, for any reason, an exchange notice is not received by the Company on the same day, the application will still be binding and considered irrevocable by the Company.
 The exchange notice must be addressed to the Company and signed by all registered holders.
 Exchange instructions accepted on any dealing date will be satisfied at prices calculated at the next Valuation Point.
 The relevant prices will be the NAV price per share of the Company.
-The number of new Shares issued to the Shares divided by the NAV price of the new Shares.
+The number of new Shares issued to the Shareholder will be the number of Shares to be exchanged multiplied by the NAV price of those Shares divided by the NAV price of the new Shares.
 In the event that an exchange involves share classes of differing currency denomination a currency exchange factor will be applied.